List of Canadian restaurant chains: Thaï Express

+Thaï Express is a Thai quick service restaurant chain that began in the province of Québec with 299 locations in Canada and internationally.

 Tim Hortons

-Tim Hortons first store opened on May 17, 1964, in Hamilton, Ontario.
-Tim Hortons is currently owned by Restaurant Brands International.
+Tim Hortons, currently owned by Restaurant Brands International, opened its first store on May 17, 1964, in Hamilton, Ontario.
 It is the fourth largest publicly traded quick-service restaurant chain in North America based on market capitalization, and the largest in Canada.
 It has cornered the Canadian market for baked goods (76%) and coffee (62% compared to Starbucks, in the number two position, at 7%).

 The company has experienced substantial growth in the United States, where it has 613 stores (April 2011, about 220 more than it had in June 2008).
 It has a same-store sales growth rate of 3.9% in Canada and 4.9% in the US.
 The new partnership with Cold Stone Creamery helped push its US presence to over 600 stores.
 The partnership has since dissolved.
 Sales exceeded $2 billion in 2008.
 It was controlled by Wendy's International Inc. for 11 of the 46 years of operation, from August 8, 1995, until the end of 2006.
 On April 3, 2011, Tim Hortons oversaw 3,782 locations in North America 3,169 of which were in Canada.

 In the fourth quarter of 2010 Tim Hortons' profits were 27% more than they were over the entire 2009 fiscal year (for the quarter net income was up 314%).

 In Forbes' 2011 edition of the world's 2000 largest companies, Tim Hortons placed 1469th overall (up from 1714th in 2010) with annual sales of $2.6 billion (up from $2.014 billion in 2010), profits totalling $628 million (up from $280 million), assets worth $2.5 billion (up from $1.90 billion) and a market value of $7.5 billion (up from $5.41 billion).
 The data is from the year ending January 2, and market value is from March 11, 2011.

-Urban Sparq Hospitality
+In 2014, the chain was purchased by a foreign company, Brazilian firm 3G Capital, known for its ownership of Burger King.
+Despite foreign ownership, Tim Hortons remains a Canadian cultural phenomenon.

+The Pint Group

-Edmonton restaurant group that owns 7 restaurant brands in Western Canada, Minneapolis and Halifax.
-Banners include The Pint (7 locations), Knoxville's (2 locations), Beercade, The Denizen Hall, Crash Hotel, Argyle Bar & Grill, and Arena Liquor store.
+Edmonton hospitality group that owns 7 restaurant brands in Western Canada, Toronto, and Halifax.
+Banners include The Pint (5 locations), Beercade, Smoke BBQ + BAR, Employees Only, Hey Bud, Crash Hotel, and Arena Liquor store.

+Tut's Egyptian Street Food

+Tut's is a Canadian fast-casual restaurant chain that specializes in Egyptian street food, particularly sandwiches.
+The business was established in August 2020 with a flagship location in Downtown Toronto and has since expanded to multiple locations across Ontario.
+Tut's menu features modern adaptations of traditional Egyptian recipes, presented in a quick-service format.